 - Spouse

-- Son, daughter, stepchild, foster child, adopted child, or a descendent of any of these family members
+- Son, daughter, stepchild, foster child, adopted child, or descendant of any of these family members

 - Son-in-law, daughter-in-law